Where are they now? The 29 Chelsea players sent on loan to Vitesse

 Straight after moving to Chelsea in 2013, Atsu was shipped out to Vitesse on a season-long loan in order to gain first-team experience.

 The winger later had temporary stints with Everton, Bournemouth, Malaga and Newcastle before signing for the Magpies permanently in 2017.
+He was released last summer and now plays for Turkish Super Lig club Hatayspor.

 Hutchinson made three appearances during his loan spell at Vitesse after briefly retiring from the game due to a recurring knee injury.